drbulu/drbulu.github.io/_posts/2017-04-08-factorial_methods_part2_concepts.md

 #### e.
 Scores

-a vector that represents transformation of the individual observations (rows) so that they can be plotted on the PC cartesian space
+A vector that represents transformation of the individual observations (rows) so that they can be plotted on the PC cartesian space:
-    * vector length = # observations/rows
-    * 1 score vector per PC

-Scores:	"The values of individual observations represented according to PCs
-*  Calculated using the loadings
-* 1 scores vector per component
+* values of the PC variables for each row
-* Vector contains n elements (one element per observation)"
+* Vector contains <b><i>n</i></b> elements (one element per observation)
+* 1 vector of scores per PC

 ### 2) Contributions: